spallas/wsd/README.md

 ## Further Details

-Please refer to the wiki page for further details about the implementation.
+Please refer to the [wiki page](https://github.com/spallas/wsd/wiki) in this repository for further details about the implementation.